Pyramids of Giza History | Construction, Timeline & More

 Surrounding the three pyramids are many flat-topped funerary structures called mastabas.
 They were used for the burials of lesser relatives or officials of the kings and were arranged along streets and avenues.
 These were built between 2575–2465 BC.
 You can also see tombs belonging to the workers who spent up to 85 years to complete building the three pyramids and the rest of the Giza complex.

 • c.
-2560 BC: The Great Pyramid of Giza is constructed by Pharaoh Khufu
+2560 BC: The Great Pyramid of Giza was constructed by Pharaoh Khufu

 • c.
-2530 BC: Pyramid of Khafre and the Great Sphinx are built at Giza.
+2530 BC: The Pyramid of Khafre and the Great Sphinx are built at Giza.

 • c.
 2510 BC: Pyramid of Menkaure is built at Giza.